Transgender partner — How can I provide support?

 It's great that you want to be the best partner possible.
 Helping a loved one deal with the pressures of society and family difficulties is not easy, but there are things you can do and resources you can seek out to help you and your partner cope.
 One consideration is to remember that your feelings and your partner's feelings about being transgender may diverge; that is, while you sometimes feel bad for him, he may or may not be feeling bad for himself.
 Acknowledging your observations that he faces some hard situations and asking for his perspective might be a good way to begin a conversation.

 As an opener, you could opt for frankness and say something like "I've noticed that [so-and-so] is having trouble accepting you being a guy — does that bother you?
 Can I do anything?"
 Or you might want a more general, subtle approach, like "It seems like you've had a rough time with your family lately, do you want to talk about it?"

 Talking with peers can help you and your partner learn ways to deal with difficult situations, hear from others with similar experiences, and feel like you are part of a larger community.
 You might consider looking for a support group in your area where you and your partner can meet others who identify as transgender or are in relationship with a trans-identified person.
-TGForum has a listing of transgender support groups by state and country.
-In New York City, at The Lesbian, Gay, Bisexual & Transgender Community Center many counselors are trans-identified and/or trained as peer professionals.
+FTMInternational has a number of online and in-person meetings for both FTMs (female-to-males) and allies (including family, friends, and partners) across the globe.
+In New York City, at The Lesbian, Gay, Bisexual & Transgender Community Center, many counselors are trans-identified and/or trained as peer professionals.
 They are available to counsel people who identify as transgender as well as their family and partner(s).
 The Community Center also has support groups for partners.

 Another way to show support for your partner could be to join an organization or advocacy group on your own.
 For example, students at Columbia can join: